Why Do Tattoos Turn Green?

 A tattoo artist can touch up a tattoo to some extent.
 When doing this repair work, they add ink to the ink that is already there from the original tattoo.
 Though this type of repair can help, it may not look the same as the original tattoo.

 Quality is essential when it comes to tattoos.
-Better ink will last longer, and you will avoid it turning green.
+Better ink will last decades before turning green.

 You want to approach your tattoo as an investment.
 How it looks in a decade or two will depend on the initial quality and how well you care for it over time.

-All black tattoos will turn green, but you can slow that process with both quality and care.
+All black tattoos will turn green, still, you can slow that process with quality and care.

 Black ink can turn green as it ages.
 Though this is not an immediate concern because of the higher quality of modern ink, a green hue can appear after a decade or two.